veit/jupyter-tutorial/docs/dashboards/voila/templating.rst

     $ pipenv run voila --template=reveal reveal.ipynb

-Additional options can be used to override the default settings, e.g. to change the default value for transition ``Fade`` to ``Zoom`` with:
+Additional options can be used to override the default settings, for example to change the default value for transition ``Fade`` to ``Zoom`` with:

 .. code-block:: console